Pachyphytum compactum f. variegata

 Accepted Scientific Name

 Pachyphytum compactum f. variegata is a small, compact succulent with variegated and distinctively patterned leaves.
 The stem is short, stout, up to 6 inches (15 cm) long and often basally branched.
-The leaves are light green to grey-white with cream and yellow variegation, heavy white veins and with deep purple tips when gently stressed by full sun, drought or cool temperatures.
+The leaves are light green to grey-white with cream and yellow variegation, heavy white veins and with deep purple tips when gently stressed by the full sun or cool temperatures.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).